-If you become unemployed, register with the job centre as soon as possible as an unemployed jobseeker.
+If you become unemployed, register as soon as possible as a jobseeker with TE Services.

 If you are a member of an unemployment fund, apply for earnings-related unemployment allowance directly from your unemployment fund.
 You can get further guidance from your unemployment fund or the Federation of Unemployment Funds.

 If you are not a member of an unemployment fund, apply for basic unemployment allowance from the Social Insurance Institution of Finland (Kela).

 Unemployment allowance payments start after the waiting period, which is 5 working days .
 During that period you must be an unemployed jobseeker with TE Services.
 The waiting period can include days of unemployment in no more than 8 consecutive calendar weeks.

 Unemployment allowance is paid for five days a week and is taxable income.